-Clark County has adopted land use regulations (click on Compile Chapter), construction standards, and a permit system to regulate development in flood hazard areas and minimize flood impacts.
+Clark County has adopted development regulations in flood hazard areas, construction standards, and a permit system to regulate development in flood hazard areas and minimize flood impacts.

 Floodplain permits (PDF) are required for most activities within floodplains, such as grading, cut and fill, installation of riprap and other bank stabilization techniques.
 A floodplain inquiry is used to determine Base Flood Elevations, drainage, sewer, and construction issues.

 To minimize damage to structures during flood events, the county requires all new construction and substantial improvements in the floodplain, be adequately flood-proofed, elevated or otherwise protected from flood damage.

 Elevation Certificates, by a Washington State Land Surveyor, are required to verify that the lowest floor, including the basement and utilities, are elevated above the Base Flood Elevation depending on your Flood Insurance Rate Map (FIRM) Zone.
 Find your FIRM Zone.